I’m a zoologist by education, a parks and countryside manager by profession but a naturalist at heart.

 I specialise in managing land for wildlife.
 However, as a senior local authority officer I was involved in many other work areas, both policy and operational.
 I have also worked in the private, charitable, financial services, heritage, health and retail sectors.
 Those posts complemented my local authority work and I found myself using many of my transferable skills.
 As a park and countryside manager I added formal parks and recreation grounds to my portfolio, managing a team responsible for over 2000 acres of open space on the fringe of London.
 I have managed almost every natural open space habitat within lowland Britain.
 I have a thorough working knowledge of our native plants, animals and habitats.
 At national policy level I was part of the government’s Urban Green Spaces Taskforce in the early 2000s.

 In summary my career has covered being a:

 - Curator in a natural history museum

 - Manager of an urban nature conservation project

-- Countryside Officer and Parks and Countryside Manager for a local authority
+- Parks and Countryside Manager for a local authority

 - Environmental Policy Officer for a local authority

-- Plus various short and contract roles in many sectors
+- Plus various other short term roles in many sectors

 Hobbies and interests

-It is not all work for John.
-He is a keen supporter of the arts, a musician, photographer and keen volunteer on things as varied as the local “Britain in Bloom” group, being a Green Flag Award judge, helping at a beer festival and running historic tours in a tudor building.
+It is not all work for me.
+I am a keen supporter of the arts and a musician.
+I have volunteered on things as varied as being a Green Flag Award scheme judge to leading historic tours.